GeniusPeterJiang/strac_demo/docs/TESTING.md

 **Using AWS Console:**

 1. Navigate to **SQS** in AWS Console
-2. Click on the queue name: `s3-scanner-scan-jobs`
+2. Click on the queue name: `strac-scanner-scan-jobs`
 3. View the **Monitoring** tab to see:
    - **ApproximateNumberOfMessagesVisible** - Current queue depth
    - **ApproximateAgeOfOldestMessage** - Age of oldest message
    - **NumberOfMessagesReceived** - Total messages received
    - **NumberOfMessagesSent** - Total messages sent
-4. For DLQ, click on `s3-scanner-scan-jobs-dlq` to see failed messages
+4. For DLQ, click on `strac-scanner-scan-jobs-dlq` to see failed messages

 **Continuous Monitoring Script:**